Series 5 — Episode 1

 Steed shows Primble Hadley’s photos and Primble suggests Earth has been invaded by gaseous Venusians, while at the same time odd things are happening to Mansford’s vault - the time lock opens and he’s dead, white as a sheet.
 The camera in the vault recorded similar images, and the side has a hole burnt through it.

-Colonel Whitehead (Jon Pertwee), last of the BVS enthusiasts is recording his
+Brigadier Whitehead (Jon Pertwee), last of the BVS enthusiasts is recording his

 war memoirs when Venus arrives, asking for another donation, which he refuses